 MedicalResearch.com Interview with:

-Department of Breast Surgical Oncology
+Director of the Department of Radiation Oncology

 MedicalResearch.com: What is the background for this study?

 Response: Largely, the goal of cancer care among the elderly is to de-escalate therapy searching for a modality that is both an effective treatment and also associated with minimal toxicity.

 Approximately, 30% of new breast cancers diagnosed annually are among women older than 70 years of age.
 Age-adjusted trends note a relatively higher incidence of stage I breast cancer in women between the ages of 70-74 years.
 For this group of patients, it is imperative that we take a closer look at the evidence-base for our current practice standards, and evaluate opportunities to improve cancer care delivery in the elderly.

 Randomized trials have helped arrive at an acceptance of adjuvant endocrine monotherapy in older patients with ER positive, node negative breast cancer.
 However, in the older patients high rates of non-compliance to tamoxifen secondary to poor tolerance is widely recognized.
 Emerging data also detail the side effect profile of aromatase inhibitors.
 Most commonly observed symptoms of arthralgia, reduced bone mineral density, and increased risk of fractures throughout the duration of treatment are important considerations for an older population.
 At least a quarter of patients on aromatase inhibitors discontinue therapy specifically due to skeletal events and musculoskeletal symptoms.
 Overall, the side effects of ET contribute to a high rate of non-compliance and negative impact on patients’ quality of life.